 Croatia has a rich history dating back to the 7th century AD, when the Croats first arrived in the area.
 The country became a kingdom under the first king, Tomislav, and remained sovereign for nearly two centuries.
 In 1102, Croatia entered a personal union with Hungary.
 In the face of Ottoman conquest, the Croatian Parliament elected Ferdinand I as the Croatian king in 1527.

-A fascist Croatian puppet state existed during World War II.
-After the war, the country became a founding member and a federal constituent of Second Yugoslavia.
-In June 1991, Croatia declared independence.
-The Croatian War of Independence was fought successfully during the four years following the declaration.
+After World War I, Croatia became part of the State of Slovenes, Croats and Serbs, and later merged into the Kingdom of Yugoslavia.
+After the World War II, the country became a founding member and federal constituent of the Second Yugoslavia.
+In 1991, Croatia declared its independence, and the Croatian War of Independence was fought for four years.

 Croatia is a member of the European Union, United Nations, Council of Europe, NATO, and World Trade Organization, and is a founding member of the Union for the Mediterranean.
 The country’s economy is dominated by the service sector, and tourism is a major source of revenue.
 The European Union is Croatia’s biggest trading partner, and the Croatian government has invested heavily in infrastructure and energy production.
 Overall, Croatia is a popular tourist destination and an important player in the region.